 How Will Exam Cancellations Affect IB Diplomas?

-There is no definitive answer to this yet, although IB stated that they made their decision to cancel exams this May with the support of universities.
-We expect that colleges will offer college credit based on the grade you got in IB courses this year, in lieu of exam scores.
+We expect that colleges will continue to offer college credit to students who are unable to take the November 2020 exam.
 Colleges generally don't penalize students for events beyond their control, and everyone is very aware of how difficult traditional learning and teaching has become as a result of the massive global shutdown of schools.

-Colleges will likely post their IB acceptance policies in the coming weeks to provide more clarification.
-If you're not a graduating senior and a school you're interested in ends up not offering college credit for IB courses taken this year, you also have the option to take your IB exams in November 2020.
+If you're not a graduating senior and a school you're interested in ends up not offering college credit for IB courses taken this year, you also have the option to take your IB exams in May 2021.

 Frequently Asked Questions About IB COVID-19 Changes